-Forestry for forests: Ecosystem-Based Sustainable Forest management
+Forestry for forests: Natural resource management

 - We practice natural range of variation management techniques in our harvesting to mimic natural disturbances on the forest landscape

+Less than half of 1% of Canada’s managed forestlands is harvested in any year.
 Healthy, young, regenerating forests pull more carbon per unit area than almost any other type of land cover.
 West Fraser manages forests with the goal of ensuring these forests remain healthy and vibrant, and continue to provide environmental, social and economic benefits for society.

 Natural disturbances are not the same as deforestation.
 Deforestation occurs when forests are cleared and permanently converted to another use.
 Natural forces such as wildfires, insects, and disease are important for the health of forests where we operate.
 Learn about the differences and the why disturbance is important for forests: